-- Activity #1: Play the introductory DVD to begin the lesson. - Activity #2: Lead the discussion on private information with children in the class. - Activity #3: Discussion regarding Internet Safety Rules. - Prayer: A suggested prayer is provided at the end of the lesson.
+Activity #1: Play the introductory DVD to begin the lesson (optional).

+Activity #2: Lead the discussion on private information with children in the class.

+Activity #3: Discussion questions.

+Prayer: A suggested prayer is provided at the end of the lesson.
 If you wish, you may use this prayer to conclude this lesson with your students.